-Like a coin, there are two sides to habit; good habits and bad ones.
+Learning how to develop good habits can take your personal and professional life to the next level.
+Like a coin, there are two sides; good habits and bad ones.
 Both do not have the same effect on our lives.
 While good habits can help you lead a successful life at present and in the future, bad habits do the opposite.

 John a manager at a big firm screams and shouts abusive words to the employees he manages when they do things wrong.

 On the other hand, Evelyn who also faces the same problem being a manager also overseeing a group of employees tries a different approach.
 When she’s agitated and angry, she takes a brief walk to calm down before returning to her office to address the mistakes of the employees with calmness.

 From the two scenarios, both face the same problem; dealing with employees.
 However, John’s habit of screaming and shouting at the employees can affect his health and also emotionally affect the employees.